souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [GCSC - Leveraging gene co-regulation to identify gene sets enriched for disease heritability - Siewert-Rocks et al. AJHG 2022](https://doi.org/10.1016/j.ajhg.2022.01.005) Uses TWAS to first get the gene score for the trait (TWAS chi-sq statistics) and then detemines the gene co-regulation score (caused by shared eQTLs or eQTLs in LD).
 GCSC defines a gene set with higher disease heritability if the genes with high co-regulation to the gene set have higher TWAS chi-sq statistics than the genes with low co-regulation to the gene set.

 ## Identifying disease-risk / causal variants (and) target genes

-[3DFAACTS-SNP: Liu et al. Epigenomics and Chromatin 2022](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-022-00456-5) proposed T1D causal variant identification pipeline: 1) Bayesian fine mapping, 2) Overlap with ATAC-seq peaks (open chromatin region), 3) HiC ineractions, 4) FOXP3 binding sites.
+[3DFAACTS-SNP: using regulatory T cell-specific epigenomics data to uncover candidate mechanisms of type 1 diabetes (T1D) risk - Liu et al. Epigenomics and Chromatin 2022](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-022-00456-5) proposed T1D causal variant identification pipeline: 1) Bayesian fine mapping, 2) Overlap with ATAC-seq peaks (open chromatin region), 3) HiC ineractions, 4) FOXP3 binding sites.

-[MA-FOCUS - Lu et al. AJHG 2022](https://pubmed.ncbi.nlm.nih.gov/35931050/) - Fine mapping and TWAS using multiple ancestry information.
+[Multi-ancestry fine-mapping improves precision to identify causal genes in transcriptome-wide association studies - MA-FOCUS - Lu et al. AJHG 2022](https://pubmed.ncbi.nlm.nih.gov/35931050/) - Fine mapping and TWAS using multiple ancestry information.
 Integrates GWAS, eQTL and LD information, and assumes that causal genes are shared across ancestry.

-[PALM: a powerful and adaptive latent model for prioritizing risk variants with functional annotations - Yu et al. Bioinformatics 2023](https://pubmed.ncbi.nlm.nih.gov/36744920/) Uses functional annotations to prioritize GWAS variants.
+[PALM: a powerful and adaptive latent model for prioritizing risk variants with functional annotations - Yu et al. Bioinformatics 2023](https://pubmed.ncbi.nlm.nih.gov/36744920/) Powerful and adaptive latent model (PALM).
+Uses functional annotations to prioritize GWAS variants.
-Supports multiple functional annotations.
+Supports multiple functional annotations, and develops functional gradient based EM algorithm.
 Computes gradient boosting and tree based likelihood to prioritize the GWAS SNPs.

-[MOVE - Allesoe et al. Nat Biotech 2023](https://pubmed.ncbi.nlm.nih.gov/36593394/) Defines MOVE - Multi-omics variational autoencoder including data from multiple omics from 789 sample cohort (vertical integration) and applies VAE, and defines the association between T2D with the latent space features.
-Significance is computed by t-test, and by feature purturbation (0/1) technique.
+Applies on 30 GWAS data with 127 functional annotations.

 [Hierarchical Poisson model - He et al. Transl.
 Psychiatry 2022](https://pubmed.ncbi.nlm.nih.gov/35436980/) derives allele-specific QTLs and applies on AD.
 It employs hierarchical poisson model by prioritizing the heterozygous SNPs.
 Does not consider the total counts.